oladele-david/chekam/README.md

 **Environment Variables**
 The following environment variables need to be configured:
 - **Backend Environment Variables**:
-Make a `.env` file in the backend directory to configure database connection settings and secret keys like `DATABASE_URL` etc.
+- Make a `.env` file in the backend directory to configure database connection settings and secret keys like `DATABASE_URL` etc.
+- **Database Setup**: Use Alembic for migrations to initialize and manage database schema.

 - **Frontend Environment Variables**:
 Create a `.env.development` file in the frontend directory for environment-specific variables, like `API URLs`.